SNUGNSS/snugnss.github.io/content/publication/ic_201809/index.md

 ---
-title: ""A New Method for converting Slant Ionospheric Delays to Vertical for SBAS Ionospheric corrections""
+title: "A New Method for converting Slant Ionospheric Delays to Vertical for SBAS Ionospheric corrections"
 authors:
 - Bongkwan Choi
 - Deokhwa Han